RULE OF LIFE

 The goal of this series is to make space in our lives for God, and with that space, craft a set of habits and rhythms patterned after Jesus’ life and God's revealed will: a Rule of Life.

 This web page is designed to be a resource for you as you walk through the steps to build a Rule of Life in your own life.
-Like the Sabbath, it made for man, not man for the Rule of Life.
+Like the Sabbath, it is made for man, not man for the Rule of Life.
 The Rule of Life you create over these next twelve weeks and beyond should be a tool that aids you in using your God-given freedom for His purposes and glory, not something you become a slave to.
-The goal of this website is to provide additional references, resources, and templates for you that go deeper than the companion guide, not everything here will be incorporated into your own Rule of Life.
+The goal of this website is to provide additional references, resources, and templates for you that go deeper than the companion guide.
+Not everything here will be incorporated into your own Rule of Life.
 Don't get overwhelmed—pick a few things, work on those, pick up and start again when something doesn't work or you fall away, and keep going.
 As Paul encourages, “Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus” (Philippians 3:13b-14).

 Our Commitment